friend0/platform-stack/README.md

 - [Basic Application](./examples/basic/README.md): A lightweight dummy application for testing out stack commands
 - [Nginx/React/Go Web Application](./examples/react-app/README.md): A prototypical web application with a backend, and frontend serving up compiled assets.
 This example uses CRA for a simple web frontend.
-The binary is built and served up by Nginx at runtime, and calls out to a golang backend.
+The binary is built and served up by Nginx at runtime, and calls out to a Golang backend.